idkfelix/year12/Maths/Matrices.md

 I&= \begin{bmatrix}1&0\\0&1\end{bmatrix}
 \end{align*}
 $$
-## Binary & Permutation Matrices
+## Permutation Matrices
-- A binary matrix consists of only ones and zeros, or true and false values
 - Permutation matrices is a type of binary matrix of which it only contains a single $1$ in each row and column, often denoted as the letter $P$
 - A matrix of this kind can be used to rearrange the positions of various elements within another matrix when they are multiplied
-- Multiplying with a permutation matrix is non-commutative however its arrangement is used for different purposes
+- Multiplying with a permutation matrix is non-commutative however its arrangement switches between rearranging rows or columns
 - Post multiplication, with the binary on the right, results in a column multiplication opposed to pre multiplication, with the binary on the left, resulting in a row permutation
 $$
 \large